sayalijo/100DaysOfCode/round-1/r1-log.md

 ### R1D3 29 Sep
 Today I was only able to solve 2 simple  problems of pyspark.
 It involved implementing sql function, groupby/sorting.
 I also learnt concept of boradcastig in pyspark.

+### R1D4 30 Sep
+Solved one more problem in pyspark.
+Tried to understand breadth first search algorithm.
+But having hard times trying to understand few parts of login.
+I will give it a try tomorrow.